Zaid Tahseen: Al Quwa Al Jawiya

+Pakhtakor

+On 22 July 2025, Uzbekistan Super League club Pakhtakor announced the signing of Tahseen from Al-Quwa Al-Jawiya, on a contract until the end of the 2026 season.

 International career

 Iraq U-23

 In June 2023, Zaid was called up to the Iraq U-23 national team for the 2023 WAFF U-23 Championship, which was being hosted in Iraq and which Iraq would win.

 Tahseen was called up to the Asian Cup U23 Qualifiers, held in Kuwait, in which Iraq topped the group and qualified, with Tahseen scoring against Buhtan He was also called up to the tournament proper.
 Tahseen captained the side to winning the bronze medal and qualifying to the 2024 Summer Olympic Games football Tournament.
 Tahseen was called up to the Olympic games and played in all three matches as Iraq crashed out of the group stages.

 Iraq

 On 26 September 2022, Tahseen made his first international cap with Iraq against Syria in the 2022 Jordan International Tournament.

 Tahseen was part of the Iraq squad in the 25th Arabian Gulf Cup, which Iraq won on home soil.

 In January 2024, he was selected in Iraq's 26-men squad for the 2023 AFC Asian Cup.